Evansville, Wisconsin

 Evansville is a city in Rock County, Wisconsin, United States.
 The population was 5,703 at the 2020 census.
-Evansville is a part of the Janesville-Beloit Metropolitan Statistical Area and the Madison-Janesville-Beloit CSA.
+It is part of the Janesville–Beloit metropolitan statistical area.

 History

 Evansville was first settled in the 1830s by New Englanders who were attracted to the area by its pristine wooded landscape and the placid Allen Creek.
 By 1855, the city recorded its first plat and was complete with homes, shops, and churches.
 Evansville is named for Dr. John M. Evans, a doctor and postmaster during the city's early years.

 In 1863, the Chicago and North Western Railway came to Evansville, accelerating growth.
 At this point, Evansville's economy was based on industry and manufacturing of carriages, wagons, pumps, windmills and iron castings.
 The economy was also based on agriculture: dairying; farming (production of wheat and tobacco); and stock raising.

-By the turn of the twentieth century Evansville had over 1900 residents, and by the 1920s, most of the buildings in Evansville's future Historic District were completed.
+By the turn of the 20th century, Evansville had over 1900 residents, and by the 1920s, most of the buildings in Evansville's future Historic District were completed.